luigicapogrosso/split_et_impera/README.md

 ## Citation ##
 If you use [**Split-Et-Impera**](https://ieeexplore.ieee.org/abstract/document/10139711), please, cite the following paper:
 ```
-@inproceedings{capogrosso2023split,
-  title={Split-Et-Impera: A Framework for the Design of Distributed Deep Learning Applications},
+@InProceedings{capogrosso2023split,
-  author={Capogrosso, Luigi and Cunico, Federico and Lora, Michele and Cristani, Marco and Fummi, Franco and Quaglia, Davide},
+  author    = {Capogrosso, Luigi and Cunico, Federico and Lora, Michele and Cristani, Marco and Fummi, Franco and Quaglia, Davide},
-  booktitle={2023 26th International Symposium on Design and Diagnostics of Electronic Circuits and Systems (DDECS)},
+  booktitle = {26th International Symposium on Design and Diagnostics of Electronic Circuits and Systems (DDECS)},
-  pages={39--44},
-  year={2023},
-  organization={IEEE}
+  title     = {{Split-Et-Impera: A Framework for the Design of Distributed Deep Learning Applications}},
+  year      = {2023},
+  doi       = {10.1109/ddecs57882.2023.10139711},
 }
 ```